BETTER THAN HAPPY – Episode 82

 And there are wants that we both naturally want, like date-night or going to bed at the same time.
 We both want those things in our relationship.
 There are also wants that he or I am happy to meet when requested of us, even if we wouldn’t have thought of it on our own.
 We are happy to do it because the other asked.

 For example, for years I would make sure dinner was on the table when Bryant got home from his church responsibilities on Sundays.
 When we moved to our new home, and our new church congregation, we found that I was all of a sudden more busy on Sundays than he was.
 And when I would get home from church, I would walk in the door to the children crying.
 They were hungry.
 I was hungry.
 Bry was probably hungry, too.
 They were all just waiting for me to get home so I could get dinner on the table for them.
 I felt resentful the first month or two.
 I was miserable.
 And I know they were all miserable too.
 Then I decided it didn’t have to stay that way.
 I decided to make a request of Bryant.
-I asked him to pull dinner together on Sundays.
+I asked him if he would want to pull dinner together on Sundays.
 And he said he was happy to do that for me, because he loved me, and that is the kind of husband he wanted to be in our marriage.
 He ordered a bunch of pre-made meals from Omaha Steaks because that’s how he wanted to do it.
-And our Sundays have since been so pleasant – for me, but also for him.
+And our Sundays are now so pleasant – for me, but also for him.

 What if I would have made that request of Bry, and what if Bry had said, “No, I just don’t think that is something I want to do?”
 Could I have been resentful, then?
 I guess I could be, if that’s what I wanted.
 But I don’t have to be resentful.
 If he isn’t going to do it, then I am going to be making dinner, right?
 I am not going to let the kids go hungry or myself go hungry.
 I’m going to make dinner if he isn’t anyway, so I might as well drop the resentment.